seznam/teng/README.md

 # Doc

-Doc is available unfortunately only in Czech language, accessible in intranet.
+Doc is available unfortunately only in intranet.

 # Versions